Iran says cyberattack causes widespread disruption at gas stations | Technology

 Videos posted on social media showed apparently-hacked street signs carrying messages such as "Khamenei, where is our gasoline?", in a reference to Supreme Leader Ayatollah Ali Khamenei.
 Reuters could not independently authenticate the videos but Iran's semi-official Mehr news agency confirmed that some signs had been hacked.

-State TV said about one-tenth of gas stations were open and more were reopening as teams of technicians rushed to activate manual settings after online functions were paralysed by hackers.
-Officials gave assurances that there were no fuel shortages.
+Industry officials told state TV that nearly half of gas stations had reopened as technicians rushed to activate manual settings after online functions were paralysed by hackers.
+Officials gave assurances there were no fuel shortages and that the remaining stations would reopen by mid-day on Wednesday.
 In the past, Iran has been targeted by a series of cyberattacks such as one in July when the website of the transport ministry was taken down nL1N2OM06Q by what state media said was a "cyber disruption".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)